inclusive-design/wecount.inclusivedesign.ca/src/collections/views/project-we-count-evaluates-torontoand8217s-quayside-master-innovation-and-development-plan.md

 ---
-title: "Project We Count Evaluates Toronto’s Quayside Master Innovation and Development Plan"
+title: Project We Count Evaluates Toronto’s Quayside Master Innovation and Development Plan
+author: Vera Roberts
 date: 2020-03-02T16:47:51
-author: Vera Roberts
 picture: /uploads/colin-carter-w1g2o4J_4Dg-unsplash-scaled.jpg
-altTag: |-
-  Abstract Image
+altTag: Abstract Image
-excerpt: |-
-  Project We Count evaluated the Master Innovation and Development Plan for Toronto’s Quayside from the perspective of persons in Toronto who have difficulty with or are excluded by…
+excerpt: Project We Count evaluated the MIDP for Toronto’s Quayside from the perspective of persons in Toronto who have difficulty with or are excluded by the current urban plan.
 tags:
   - AI
   - Inclusion